fmaume/link-prospecting-tool/README.md

 This Actor handles the full list-building workflow:

-1. **Scrape search results** - get results for your queries across Google Search, ChatGPT, and Perplexity.
+1. **Scrape search results** - get results for your queries across Google Search, ChatGPT, Gemini, Copilot, and Perplexity.
 2. **Filter already-mentioned domains** - remove any sources that already mention your brand.
 3. **Enrich leads** - get contact details for each source so you can run cold outreach.